dustinwhisman/dustinwhisman.com/pages/writing/how-to-use-google-analytics-without-breaking-the-law.md

 {% include 'partials/published-date.njk' %}

 _Disclaimer: none of this is legal advice.
 These are my findings based on a limited amount of time and research.
-Also, check the published date–this could be outdated info if you're reading this in the not-so-distant future._
+Also, check the published date—this could be outdated info if you're reading this in the not-so-distant future._

 I recently had the, um, opportunity to dig into Google Analytics (or I guess Google Tag Manager, but no one I know calls it that consistently) to figure out how to use it while not running afoul of [GDPR](https://gdpr.eu/) or [CCPA](https://www.oag.ca.gov/privacy/ccpa) requirements.
 Given that these laws were drafted as a response to the privacy issues caused by tools such as analytics and tracking software, you would think that Google would make it easy for their customers to understand how to use their product in a way that’s compliant with international law.
 You’d be wrong!